Fuse Pilates® Founder, Creative Director

 Rox left party planning for the world of luxury goods, where she worked for LVMH as Human Resources Manager for Hard Candy and Urban Decay cosmetics.
 She loved it, but sadly never learned how to apply make-up.
 Luckily, she has a young daughter who will one day benefit from her treasure chest of cosmetics (but not until she’s 16).

 Rox left L.A. to follow her husband to D.C. and someday, she will forgive him for that.
 Over the past five and a half years, Roxanna became a quasi Bethesda housewife, raising a set of Irish twins.
 When she needed to stop playing house, she decided to venture out and start her own business.
 She has always been interested in fitness (Pilates, marathons, running after her kids).
 When she took her first Fuse Pilates class, she knew she wanted to help the brand grow.
-She, Mariska, and Sormeh formed Fuse 360 LLC, opened the Fuse Playground, and now, she’s not looking back!
+She and Mariska formed Fuse 360 LLC, opened the Fuse Playground, and now, she’s not looking back!

 You can find Rox at the Playground most days, handling the nuances of our online scheduling system, managing the work study team, helping with PR, marketing, housekeeping, welcoming students, and adding her fabulous sense of humor to the mix.